trey-basa/laravel-vuejs-master/readme.md

-# Single Page Application with Laravel 5.3 and Vue.js
+# Laravel 5.3 and Vue.js

 ### Frameworks and Libraries: